 The performance increase was described by Jeffrey Quill as a "quantum leap" over that of the Mk VB and another Spitfire airframe.

-This conversion kit features highly detailed resin parts, color photo etched instrument panel, and decals for three versions.
+This conversion kit features highly detailed resin parts, basic interior, PE, and decals/masks for three versions.

 - PL258 FN-K: Changed from “F” to “K” in Nov.
 1944.
 Emergency landed i a field in Holland 29.
 Dec.
 1944 with pilot Carl Jacob Stousland.
 Being restored to flying condition by the Norwegian Spitfire Foundation